mridul-sahu/hugo-blog/content/blog/golang-concurrency-patterns.md

 2. Another talk about **_Advanced Go Concurrency Patterns_** (Google I/O - 2013) by **_Sameer Ajmani_**:
     {{< youtube QDDwwePbDtw >}}

-Feel free to checkout a list of examples using these patterns on my github {{< url-link "Github" "https://github.com/mridul-sahu/golang-concurrency-patterns" >}}:bowtie:
+Feel free to checkout a list of examples using these patterns on my {{< url-link "Github" "https://github.com/mridul-sahu/golang-concurrency-patterns" >}}:bowtie: